JustinPMitchell/mern-auth-boilerplate/README.md

 * Have a visually impressive design to kick your portfolio up a notch and have something to wow future clients & employers
 * Be deployed online so it's publicly accessible

+## Installation

+* Fork and clone repo
+* Add a .env file in the root directory with a JWT_SECRET of your choosing
+* Execute npm install --save in the root and client directory
+* Execute npm run build in the client directory
+* Start mongo with mongod
+* Execute npm run start in the root directory

 ## Approach Taken

 * Researched MongoDB and React Lifecycle Methods